Catif/PersonalGPT/README.md

 ## Why this project ?

-Honestly, the goal is just a practice API and CSS.
+Honestly, the goal is just to practice React.
 But I think it can be useful for some people.
 And I use personaly Playground of OpenAI a lot of time so I think it can be nice to have more functionnalities like :

 - Your own API Key (No Subscription needed)
 - GPT3.5 and GPT4